schollz/_core/docs/content/blurbs/source-code.md

 make clean zeptocore
 ```

-(replace 'zeptocore' with 'ectocore' or 'boardcore' if you are building a different image)
+(replace 'zeptocore' with 'ectocore' or 'zeptoboard' if you are building a different image)

 </details>